Pirate Party of Canada: Founding and development

-In June 2009, the PPCA was founded by a handful of Canadian supporters active on the web forums of the Pirate Parties International collective.
+In June 2009, the PPCA was founded by a handful of Canadian supporters, who were active on the web forums of the Pirate Parties International collective.
 The party established its own forums and removed membership fees, as part of a campaign to gain the 250 members necessary for registration, gaining 1,000 members by October 2009.

 In October 2009, the party selected university student Jacob Daynes as its interim leader and established an interim council.
 On April 12, 2010, the party was granted official status by Canada's chief electoral officer, Marc Mayrand.
 On August 19, 2010, the party held its first leadership elections.
 On September 1, 2010, the party's first Federal Council was elected, with Mikkel Paulson as party leader.

 According to Elections Canada, the Pirate Party became eligible to field candidates on April 12, 2010 and was registered on November 6, 2010.
 As of November 2010, the party claims to have over 2,000 members.

 Following the 2011 election, the party examined issues that had arisen with its constitution and began taking steps to reform it.
 Issues included a hard-to-reach quorum for General Meetings and the difficulties of the Federal Council members running for office while also handling party paperwork and administration.
 On December 19, the party adopted the new constitution and held elections for the new Executive Board and Political Council.

 In June 2012, the party began the process of crowdsourcing its 2015 election platform and opened sections of its forums to guests.

 In July 2012, the party allegedly failed to produce its financial report for Elections Canada, citing a changeover of official agents for the party.
 However, internal party documents demonstrate that the party's membership has been advocating for a public release of the party's financial information since the 2011 federal election.
 Despite these claims, Elections Canada has all of the party's 'Statements of Assets and Liabilities and Statements of Revenues and Expenses' from 2011 until the present.